Robo Race Challenge

 - Register the team for the specified competition online on the official Technoxian website only.

-- Construct a remotely controlled wireless, autonomous, or manual Bot.
+- Construct a wired/wireless, autonomous, or manual Bot.
 The robot must not be made from any ready-made kit, if found so, the team will be disqualified.

-The participating bots should be wireless and must be controlled remotely.
+The participating bots should be wired/wireless remotely.
 It can be circular / Rectangular in style.

 - Batteries must be sealed, immobilized electrolyte type (gel cell, lithium, NiCad, or dry cells).